Sorrento, Victoria: Collins settlement site

+Town establishment

-Sorrento Post Office opened on 10 January 1871; the heritage-listed Sorrento Post Office building (now used for retail and a cafe) dates from 1904 to 1905.
+The Sorrento Post Office opened on 10 January 1871; the building dates from 1904 to 1905; and it was subsequently used for retail and as a cafe.

-From the 1870's actor and entrepreneur George Coppin who had a holiday home there invested heavily in making Sorrento a popular destination, through both transportation and accommodation.
-In 1874 he founded the Sorrento-Queenscliff Steam Navigation Company, which operated the paddle steamer Golden Crown between Port Melbourne, Sorrento and Queenscliff, making the town much more accessible, and built the Continental Hotel in 1875 on what was then called Ocean Amphitheatre Road (now Ocean Beach Road).
-Then in 1889 he founded a company that built a steam powered tram which ran between the ferry terminal and the back beach, where he built a large hotel, the Back Beach Palace, in 1890 (demolished 1965).
-The tram operated in the summer months, and out of peak periods became a horse tram, the line eventually closing in 1921.
+From the 1870s, actor and entrepreneur George Coppin, who had a holiday home in Sorrento, invested heavily in making it a popular destination, through both transportation and accommodation.
+In 1874 he founded the Sorrento-Queenscliff Steam Navigation Company, which operated the paddle steamer Golden Crown between Port Melbourne, Sorrento and Queenscliff, and made the town much more accessible, and he built the Continental Hotel in 1875 on what was then called Ocean Amphitheatre Road (now Ocean Beach Road).
+Then in 1889 he founded a company that built a steam powered tram that ran between the ferry terminal and the back beach, where he built a large hotel, the Back Beach Palace, in 1890 (demolished 1965).
+The tram operated in the summer months, and out of peak periods became a horse tram, the line closed in 1921.
 Through his efforts the town became a popular destination, with more hotels and holiday homes, sometimes quite grand, built into the early 20th century, as well as shops lining Ocean Beach Road.

-The town has a number of grand historic homes and hotels which date back to the 1860s, almost all of which have been constructed with local limestone.
-The Australia ICOMOS charter for the conservation of places of cultural significance in the practice of local heritage protection has listed 30 properties.
-Mechanics' Institute, Sorrento was built in 1877 using local limestone and the building, which is now classified by the National Trust of Australia, houses the Nepean Historical Society's museum.
-Other notable limestone buildings still standing include: Sorrento Hotel (1872), Anglican Church (1875 nave, 1889 transept), Athenaeum Theatre (1894), Continental Hotel (1875), Whitehall Guest House (1904, on the bank beach).
-The Koonya Hotel and Morgans (both on the foreshore, currently known as Italico restaurant) were built by the Skelton/Clark family (1876).
-The sandstone Presbyterian Church was built around 1880.
-Ophir House, opposite the Masonic Lodge on Cooper Street was a smaller version of Whitehall (demolished).

-The Sorrento Park, established in 1870, contains a variety of trees, including an Aleppo Pine grown from a seed of the Lone Pine of Gallipoli.
-Situated above the beach and overlooking the bay, Sorrento Park has a children's playground, BBQ facilities, and public toilets.

-The town continues to be a popular destination, with regular ferry services to Portsea and Queenscliff.